 Pursuant to an option agreement executed in 2010, the Company acquired 100% ownership in the Clay-Howells Property, consisting of 45 patented claims.
-The optionors retain a 2% NSR subject to the right of the Company to purchase at any time one-half (1%) of the NSR for \$1,000,000.
-Currently, the property is comprised of 12 unpatented claim units.
-During the year ended March 31, 2016, the Company wrote off \$411,399 in related acquisition costs.
+The Optionors retain a 2% NSR subject to the right of the Company to purchase at any time one-half (1%) of the NSR for \$1,000,000.
+The property also currently includes 28 unpatented claim units acquired via staking.
+During the year ended March 31, 2014, the Company allowed 17 unpatented claims to lapse.
+During the year ended March 31, 2016, the Company allowed 4 additional unpatented claims to lapse and wrote off \$58,754.